KeaCluster/dotfiles/README.md

 ### Minimal theme

-With the use of Zsh and OhMyZsh its optional to install this theme (I like it)
+With the use of Zsh and OhMyZsh its optional to install this theme (I like it leave me be)

 ```sh
 minimal_theme_setup.sh